-- 134. The inspector must make notes throughout the visit in the agreed format, recording all evidence that demonstrates that either the provider is meeting requirements or is failing to meet them.
-The evidence must: - be sufficient in quantity and range to describe the investigation, including planning, methodology and findings about the specific requirements subject to investigation

-- support any enforcement outcomes - include confirmation that there is a record of a valid Disclosure and Barring Service (DBS) check for every person who lives or works in the setting (group settings) - provide a record that underpins and secures the judgements. - 135.
-When the inspector judges that they need photographic evidence or to seize physical evidence, they must record the details in their Ofsted pocket notebook in line with Home Office guidance see the reference to the Police and Criminal Evidence Act 1984 in the section on 'Prosecutions'. - 136.
-The inspector must ensure that they record in their evidence: - the responses to any lines of enquiry identified in the investigation plan - any additional lines of enquiry that have come up during the investigation - the outcome of any interviews or observations with those who are at the centre of an allegation - the names of any members of staff or others interviewed as part of the investigation in their evidence, so that there is no doubt about which members of staff are referred to in the evidence - that they have reviewed and thoroughly considered all relevant prior information as part of their investigation, and whether or not those previous incidents have a bearing on the provider's continuing suitability - details about any discussions with the provider relating to previous weaknesses.
+- 135. The inspector must make notes throughout the visit in the agreed format, recording all evidence that demonstrates that either the provider is meeting requirements or is failing to meet them.
+The evidence must: - be sufficient in quality and range to describe the regulatory activity undertaken, including planning, methodology and findings about the specific requirements - support any enforcement outcomes - include confirmation that there is a record of a valid Disclosure and Barring Service (DBS) check for every person who lives or works in the setting (group settings) - provide a record that underpins and secures the judgements. - 136.
+When the inspector judges that they need photographic evidence or to seize physical evidence, they must record the details in their Ofsted pocket notebook in line with Home Office guidance see the reference to the Police and Criminal Evidence Act 1984 in the section on 'Prosecutions'.20 - 137.
+The inspector must ensure that they record in their evidence: - the responses to any lines of enquiry identified in the action plan - any additional lines of enquiry that have come up during the regulatory activity - the outcome of any interviews or observations with those who are at the centre of an allegation - the names of any members of staff or others interviewed as part of the regulatory visit, so that there is no doubt about which members of staff are referred to in the evidence - that they have reviewed and thoroughly considered all relevant prior information, and whether or not those previous incidents have a bearing on the provider's continuing suitability - details about any discussions with the provider relating to previous weaknesses.